DarkEnergyScienceCollaboration/2pt_validation/doc/Cookbook.md

 To generate the catalogs you have to do the following:

 * Go to the directory `fastcat_CoLore`.
-* Open `run_all.sh` in any text editor.
+* Open `run_all.sh` in any text editor, and edit it at will.
+The comments should make it self-explanatory.
-* Go to line 11 and change the relevant paths and options to get your desired output catalog.
-* The option `--params_file` selects the input CoLoRe parameter file to generate the realization that you want to pass through `fastcat`.
-* The option `--opath` selects the ouput path for your `fastcat` catalog.
-Each realization needs ~19 GB.
-* The option `--pz_type` selects the flavor of photometric redshift that you want to use.
-It can be: none,gauss, twopop, hiddenvar, franzona,sed.
-* The option `--pz_sigma` selects the width of the Gaussian in case of choosing a Gaussian photo-z.
-* The option `--oextra` adds extra information to the output directory (you should put the name or number of the realization that you are considering).
-* The option `--mpi` enables MPI parallel processing.
-* The option `--wf_type` specifies the type of angular mask.
-If not specified  it uses the default which contains the depth variations expected using the LSST dithering strategy in Awan et al. You can also select: `none`, which corresponds to full sky survey or `radecbcut` which is just a simple masking of the galactic plane and part of the northern hemisphere.
-* Once you modified `run_all.sh` just do `sbatch run_all.sh` to submit your job.

-As you can see, what `run_all.sh` does is just to submit the slurm job by calling the python script `mkcat.py` which is the interface with fastcat.

-The outputs from this step can be found at `/global/cscratch1/sd/jsanch87/CoLoRe_LN100/fastcat_outputs/170522+GaussPZ_0.05+hpix_nodither_0.1+catalog*/fastcat_catalog0.*` (89 realizations x 32 files).

-Note: Make sure that the option `--ztrue` is included in order to compute the N(z) in the next step.
+* This script makes use of `mkcat.py`.
+The available command-line options can be found running `python mkcat.py -h`.
+* **Warning:** many of the options implemented in `mkcat.py` have not been tested yet.
+This includes mpi parallelization, photo-z options other than Gaussian, window functions other than "none" and star contamination.
+Also, currently we can only guarantee unbiased N(z)'s if you include the option `--ztrue`.
+* Type `/bin/bash run_all.sh` to process all sims.

 ## Step 3) Computing the power-spectra using NaMaster

 Now that you have your source catalogs you can try to analyze their 2-point statistics.
-In order to do so, we decided to use [NaMaster](https://github.com/damonge/namaster). `NaMaster` is an implementation of the `Master` algorithm by D. Alonso using unbiased pseudo-Cl estimation and able to perform mode projection.
+We do so with [NaMaster](https://github.com/damonge/namaster). `NaMaster` is an implementation of the `Master` algorithm by D. Alonso using unbiased pseudo-Cl estimation and able to perform mode projection (among other things).
 We use `NaMaster` through `namaster_interface.py`.
 This program reads each one of our `fastcat` catalogs and generates `HEALpix` maps using the binning in redshift specified by an ASCII file that also includes the maximum `l` at which we want to calculate the power-spectra.
 The program outputs a [SACC](https://github.com/LSSTDESC/SACC) file containing the results for the different tracers and information about the binning, N(z), etc.

 To compute the power-spectra you have to follow these steps:

 * Go to the directory `namaster_fastcat`.
-* Open the file `run_all.sh`.
-* Modify the relevant paths and options for `namaster_interface.py`.
-* The option `--input-file` specifies the name of the input fastcat catalog.
-If there are multiple parts you only have to specify the root (usually the full path to the file called `fastcat_catalog0.h5`).
-* The option `--output-file` specifies the output name.
-* The option `--nz-bins-file` specifies the name of the file containing the binning information.
-* The option `--templates` selects the templates in which you want to perform mode projection.
-* The option `--delta-ell` selects the binning in `l`.
-* The option `--nside` specifies the resolution (in terms of the HEALpix Nside parameter) of the maps.
-If you are generating simulations with `n_grid=3072`, 2048 is an adecquate value.
-* The option `--mpi` enables parallel MPI processing.
-* Once you have modified `run_all.sh` to your liking you just have to type: `sbatch run_all.sh` to submit your job.

-The outputs from this step can be found at `/global/cscratch1/sd/jsanch87/2pt_namaster_output/catalog*.sacc`

-## Step 4) Compute the theoretical prediction (Optional)

-If you want you can compute the theoretical prediction for the sample SACC file just typing `python mk_theory.py` in the directory `namaster_fastcat`.
-You have to pass the arguments:
+* Open `run_all.sh` in any text editor, and edit it at will.
+The comments should make it self-explanatory.
+* This script makes use of `namaster_interface.py`.
+The available command-line options can be found running `python namaster_interface.py -h`.
+* **Warning:** some of these options haven't been tested yet.
+This includes mpi parallelization, estimating the analytic covariance matrix, taking in an external NmtWorkspace object.
-* `-i`, this is the path to the input SACC file containing the N(z) and tracers that you want to use for your theoretical predictions.
+* **Warning:** this script was also used in the past to compute the theoretical predictions.
+This is not the case anymore.
-* `--param-file`, this is the CoLoRe param file that you used to generate the catalog (and contains the values for the cosmological parameters of the prediction you want to compute).
-* `-o`, path to output SACC file containing the theoretical prediction.
+* Type `/bin/bash run_all.sh` to process all sims.

+## Step 4) Compute the theoretical prediction

+This repo currently also hosts scripts to compute the theoretical predictions for the angular power spectra of the simulations.
+These are housed in the `theory_comparison` folder.
+To generate them:
-* `--bias`, path to file containing the bias of the tracers to analyze.
+* Go to the directory `theory_comparison`.
-* `--shot-noise`, path to file containing the estimation of the shot-noise (this is optional, if not specified it remains unsubtracted).
-To account for the different interpolation/gridding operations that take place within CoLoRe, the P(k) used to compute the theoretical predictions should be smoothed with a Gaussian radius given by:
-  R_smooth = (R_s^2 + (0.5*a_grid)^2/12)^1/2
-where R_s is the smoothing scale parmeter passed to CoLoRe and a_grid is the grid size (this is reported by CoLoRe, and can be computed as 2*chi(z_max)*(1+2/Ngrid)/Ngrid, where Ngrid is the number of grid cells per dimension and chi(z) is the radial comoving distance to redshift z.
+* Open `run_all.sh` in any text editor, and edit it at will.
+The comments should make it self-explanatory.
+* This script makes use of `mk_theory.py`.
+The available command-line options can be found running `python mk_theory.py -h`.
+* **Warning:** some of these options haven't been tested yet.
+This includes mostly the inclusion of RSDs.
+* **Warning:** in order to estimate the lognormal prediction, a small C program (`lnpred`) needs to be compiled first.
+In order to do that, type `make`.
+You may have to modify the paths to the relevant libraries (GSL, FFTW, CCL) in `Makefile`.
+* Type `/bin/bash run_all.sh` to process all sims.

+This will generate theoretical predictions for all sims and store them as SACC files (note that all sims should in principle have the same theoretical prediction, but in practice there will be small variations between sims due to the statistical fluctuations in the estimated N(z)s).
+Have a look at the script `compare.py` to understand how to use the SACC files (both data and theory).
+This script reads the estimated data and theory power spectra for all sims and compares them (both the Gaussian and lognormal predictions).

+**Warning:** the contents of this folder are only temporary.
+Ideally we'd like to incorporate the calculation of the lognormal prediction within the official LSS likelihood [LSSLike](https://github.com/LSSTDESC/LSSLike).
+This is work in progress and is currently the most urgent target of this project.

 ### Final notes and disclaimer

 We recommend to use the anaconda distribution in Cori and install the relevant python packages using the option `python setup.py install --user` since this makes the installation/update process easier.
 Please, post issues or send your questions or comments to any of the authors.